WA State Parks unveils new logo

 The rebrand cost the parks system $52,500, and was paid for using funds in its creative services budget, according to Washington State Parks.

-The cost includes hiring People People and compensating focus group participants, according to the parks system.
+The cost included hiring People People and compensating focus group participants, according to the parks system.

+“Instead of spending money on advertising and fancy billboards, we decided to invest in ourselves,” said Stephanie McDermott, the parks system’s brand and creative marketing manager.

-“Our new brand is rooted in our past, has a solid foundation in the present and will lead us into our next chapter,” said Stephanie McDermott, the parks system’s brand and creative marketing manager.
+“Our new brand is rooted in our past, has a solid foundation in the present and will lead us into our next chapter,” McDermott said.
 “The adjustments to our logo — evolving landforms, broadening our color palette, unifying our text — signify this new era.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.